Funny thing about fat people, most of us know how to lose weight.

-Then i got promoted to sales, where i made even more money and had lots more stress and did very little physical work.
+Then I got promoted to sales, where I made even more money and had lots more stress and did very little physical work.
 After that, the struggle with weight was constant.
-It didnt help that all my in laws were fabulous spanish cooks!
+It didn’t help that all me in laws were fabulous Spanish cooks!

-i both ate and sold these overpriced cookies that helped one conmtrol the urge to eat.
+I both ate and sold these overpriced cookies that helped one control the urge to eat.
 They worked, a little. god knows what was in them.

 especially as far as food was concerned,

 then I met a girl who tried to make me eat healthy.

 I worked at it a bit, but she also was into really rich cuisine.

 I liked that side of her life better.

 eventually we went our separate ways and I met Suzanne.